 Seven IT jobs you can land with an associate’s degree

-These IT careers are more focused on your skill than your degree
+These IT careers are more focused on your skills than your degree

 Bachelor’s vs associate’s degree

-- Time: A bachelor’s degree generally takes about four years to complete, whereas an associate’s degree usually takes two years.
+Time: A bachelor’s degree generally takes about four years to complete, whereas an associate’s program is usually a two-year degree.
 This can vary depending on the course load you can handle.

-- Earnings: People with bachelor’s degrees tend to make more money than those with associate’s degrees.
+Earnings: Someone with a bachelor’s degrees tends to have a higher average salary than those with associate’s degrees.
 That may not be true in every field, but it’s worth considering.

-A strong argument for an associate’s degree is you won’t need to take a lot of general education classes.
-The programs tend to be career-driven, so if you’re looking for a degree in information technology, you can expect two years of primarily IT-specific classes.
+The benefit of the associate's degree program is there are fewer general education courses.
+Associate's programs tend to be career-driven, so if you’re looking for a degree in information technology, you can expect two years of primarily IT-specific classes.

 Technology is an associate’s degree-friendly field, as most companies don’t care if their tech gurus are well-versed in Chaucer or knowledgeable in geology.

-What’s more, you can land a good job with just an associate’s degree.
-While the pay may not be high to start, these seven IT jobs require just an associate’s degree and can develop into relatively high-paying jobs over time.
+What’s more, you can land good jobs with just an associate’s degree.
+While the annual salaries may not be high to start, these seven IT jobs require just an associate’s degree and can develop into relatively high-paying jobs over time.

 Degree focus: Network systems or network systems administration